jchris/coax/README.md

 ```
 ## TODOs

 Make it into like no code just a basic request config.
-Not sure about adding _changes or not.

 Enjoy!